cconley717/cs6515-exam-study-tools/README.md

-# cs6515-rsa-tools
+# cs6515-exam-tools
-a bunch of solvers for the RSA. modular arithmetic, and graph portion of the class
+a bunch of solvers for exams two and three

 sudo snap install node --classic --channel=20